Since the 1960s, technology has driven significant change in the way populations live and work.

 Modern society has entered a Fourth Industrial Revolution in which Artificial Intelligence (AI) has catalyzed stunning levels of technological development across virtually all industries.
 UF’s newest multidisciplinary initiative, the UF AI University Initiative — guided and supported by principal partners like NVIDIA and its co-founder Chris Malachowsky (B.S.
 UF ECE ’80) — will leverage the exceptional breadth and depth of resources contained within the university’s 16 colleges and serve as a national model for AI research, technological advancement and next-generation workforce training, ranging from K-12 through working professionals.

 The Herbert Wertheim College of Engineering is already ahead of the curve in establishing research and education programs around the core pillars of AI, including: collecting mass quantities of multi-modal data; processing and converting that data to actionable information; and physically acting on that information to impact our quality of life and national economy.
-Additionally, with a total of 127 faculty currently actively working with AI Technology, the college is the critical programmatic backbone in this lofty university-wide endeavor.
+Additionally, with more than 120 faculty currently actively working with AI Technology, the college is the critical programmatic backbone in this lofty university-wide endeavor.
 In the pages listed on this website, it is evident that this comprehensive programmatic structure uniquely positions the college to leverage an unmatched assortment of resources through the AI University Initiative.
 Some of them include:

 - The Warren B. Nelms Institute for the Connected World: a global leader in research and education in all aspects of the intelligent connection of things, processes, people, and data that address major world challenges.